972C8/bucket-webapp/README.md

 - user friendly navigation
 - clear and structured UI design
-- reactive UI design for PC and mobile devices
+- responsive UI design for PC and mobile devices
 - fluent timeline to scroll through all achieved BLIs
 - BLIs on the timeline are shown uniformly with the details of the BLIs
 - uniform design and structure of all pages (Continuous Integrity (CI))